ciscodesign/RackTask/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request -->
+5. Create new Pull Request

+## Requests
+Feel free to ask for new features, I will try to do my best! ;)